I-Ate-Sum-Pi/DevMuscles-Server/README.md

 }

 NOTE: IT IS IMPORTANT TO STORE THE TOKEN AS WELL AS ID ON THE FRONT END, YOU WILL NOT BE AUTHORISED TO ACCESS ANY OF THE REMAINING ROUTES WITHOUT THEM.

+However, if the username you have selected already exists, the server will respond with:

+{
+  "username": [
+    "A user with that username already exists."
+  ]
+}
 ```

 - ```/login``` - POST --> if you already have an account, you can login.
 For example, let's login for Jawwad: